A geometrical description of untwisted 3d Dijkgraaf-Witten TQFT with defects: Defect cobordism category for untwisted Dijkgraaf-Witten TQFT

 \section{Defect cobordism category for untwisted Dijkgraaf-Witten TQFT}

 In this section, we introduce the defect data for Dijkgraaf-Witten TQFT \cite{DW} with defects and the associated category of defect cobordisms.
-This data is a special case of the defect data for general Turaev-Viro-Barrett-Westbury TQFTs \cite{TV,BW}.
+As Dijkgraaf-Witten TQFT is a special case of Turaev-Viro-Barrett-Westbury TQFT \cite{TV,BW}, for a detailed discussion see Petit \cite{P}, its defect data is a special case of the defect data for general Turaev-Viro-Barrett-Westbury TQFTs \cite{TV,BW}.
 Turaev-Viro-Barrett-Westbury TQFT with defects was considered in \cite{M, CM} and assigns the following data to the strata of a manifold of dimension $n=2,3$ \begin{compactitem} \item codim 0-strata: spherical fusion categories over $\C$, \item codim 1-strata: finite semisimple $\C$-linear bimodule categories with bimodule traces, \item codim 2-strata: $\C$-linear exact bimodule functors, \item codim 3-strata: bimodule natural transformations. \end{compactitem} Here, the spherical fusion categories acting on the bimodule category for a codim 1-stratum are the ones of its local codim 0-strata.
 The bimodule functor for a codim 2-stratum relates the bimodule categories of its local codim 1-strata, and the bimodule natural transformation for a codim 3-stratum relates the bimodule functors of its local codim 2-strata.
 The bimodule traces, introduced by Schaumann \cite{S13,S15} and developed further by Fuchs, Schweigert and Schaumann \cite{FSS}, are required for the state sum formulation of the TQFT.